julienbayle/hortonworks/README.md

 This project provides a Docker image to easily install the Hortonworks Data Platform.
 The sample configuration file and the following steps have been tested with success with OVH public cloud openstack infrastructure provider.

-> This project is for personnal and temporary tests purpose (Firewall is disabled, no private network, no storage persistance, no backups, built on a fork of the official hortonworks ansible playbooks to fix OVH Cloud installation issues, ...)
+> This project is for personnal and temporary tests purpose (Firewall is disabled, no private network, no storage persistance, no backups, built on a fork of the official hortonworks ansible playbooks, ...)

 Installation steps
 -----